jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 But you probably don't want to do just whatever.
 You want to do what the `"pull"` says.
-Add-ons bridge the gap in dumb and opininated manner.
+Add-ons bridge the gap in a dumb and opininated manner.
 No ambiguity.
-And if an add-on doesn't exist for a language or library, it's simple to implement.
+And if an add-on doesn't exist for a language or library, it's simple to implement one.

 ### Rest of the specs